 Student Poetry Project now accepting entries

-In celebration of National Poetry Month in April, poems will be selected in each of the Elementary School, Middle School and High School categories and published in the April 25 and April 26 Focus section in the eight Lehigh Valley Press newspapers and web sites.
+In celebration of National Poetry Month in April, poems will be selected in each of the Elementary School, Middle School and High School categories and published in the April 22 and April 23 Focus section in the eight Lehigh Valley Press newspapers and websites.

-The student in each of the three categories whose poem is selected for publication on the front page of the Focus section may have his or her photo published, with the permission of the student’s parent or guardian.
+The student in each of the three categories whose poem is selected for publication on the front page of the Focus section may have his or her photo published to accompany the poem, with permission of the student’s parent or guardian.

-Three writers of the first-place poems will be invited to read their poems and be interviewed on “Lehigh Valley Arts Salon,” 6:30 p.m. - 7 p.m.
-April 16, WDIY, Lehigh Valley Community Radio, 88.1 FM, wdiy.org.
+Three writers of the first-place poems will be invited to read their poems and be interviewed on “Lehigh Valley Arts Salon,” 6 p.m. - 6:30 p.m.
+April 20, WDIY, Lehigh Valley Public Radio NPR Affiliate, 88.1 FM, wdiy.org.

 1. The Student Poetry Project is open to Lehigh Valley elementary school, middle school and high school public, parochial, private, charter, cyber and home-school students in the circulation areas of the Lehigh Valley Press newspapers: Salisbury Press, East Penn Press, Parkland Press, Northwestern Press, Whitehall-Coplay Press, Catasauqua Press, Northampton Press and Bethlehem Press.

-2. Poems are to be submitted in PDF form and should not exceed one page in length using a font no smaller than 10 point.
+2. Poems are to be submitted as a PDF and should not exceed one page in length using a font no smaller than 10 point.
 No illustrations will be accepted.

-3. On the same page as the poem, include student name, age, grade, school, district, telephone number and email of parent or guardian for contact information only.
-The phone number and email will not be published or shared.
+3. On the same page as the poem, not on the back of the page, include poem author’s student name, age, grade, school, district, telephone number and email of parent or guardian for contact information only.
+The phone number and email will not be published or shared with the public.
+This information may be in a smaller font to accommodate the length of the poem.

 4. Each student may submit up to three poems, which must be his or her original composition.
 Each poem should be a separate entry.
 Individual poems should be at least 10 lines in length.
 However, students may submit up to three shorter poems on a single theme with a title, on a single page.
 Single poems shorter than 10 lines will not be accepted.

-6. Hand-written or printed versions of poems may be mailed to or dropped off to: Student Poetry Project, care of Lehigh Valley Press, 1633 N. 26th St., Allentown, Pa.
+6. Handwritten or printed versions of poems may be mailed to or dropped off to: Student Poetry Project, care of Lehigh Valley Press, 1633 N. 26th St., Allentown, Pa.
 18104.
-Teachers may submit multiple class poems in a single envelope as long as they are on separate pages and contain the required student information.
+Teachers may submit multiple poems from a class in a single envelope as long as each poem is on a separate page and each contains the required student information.

 9. Copies of poems will not be returned.